Fire and rescue services

 However, the standard of medical care and the range of medications is often limited, especially outside major cities.

-Medical staff in rural areas may not be properly trained.
+Medical staff in rural areas may not be adequately trained.

-Hospitals and doctors may ask for up-front cash payment before treating you.
+Hospitals and doctors may ask for an up-front cash payment before treating you.
 This includes emergency care.

 Medical evacuation from China can be very expensive.